rohan-v8rma/Java-Juggernaut/README.md

 #### Errors at run-time (external)

 Errors are exceptions that happen externally to your Java program.
-One common example of the error is when the Java virtual machine (JVM) runs out of memory, which will throw an OutOfMemoryError.
+One common example of the error is when the Java virtual machine (JVM) runs out of memory, which will throw an `OutOfMemoryError`.

 - `LinkageError` : A class has some dependency on another class, but the latter class has changed incompatibly after the compilation of the former class.
 - `VirtualMachineError` : The JVM is broken or has run out of the resources it needs in order to continue operating.

 #### Exceptions at run-time (internal)

 Run-time exceptions are internal to your application but are not typically recoverable.
 For example, an object that is expected to have a value but is actually null.
-In this case, a NullPointerException exception would be thrown.
+In this case, a `NullPointerException` exception would be thrown.

 - `ArithmeticException` : Dividing an integer by zero.
 Note that floating-point arithmetic does not throw exceptions.
 - `NullPointerException` : Attempt to access an object through a null reference variable.